thomplth/CUHK-Course-Projects/README.md

 # CUHK-Course-Projects
-This is a repository for all the less-significant course projects that I have worked in CUHK.
+This is a repository for all the less-significant course projects I have worked in CUHK.